youtous/destr0yer-build/README.md

 4. Save the public and the private key in the host secret vault.
 5. Define this key as encryption key for the backup in `host_vars`. **/!\\** don't forget to set the names and the ownertrust.
 6. Save the _ownertrust_, the _both keys_ and the _passphrase_ in a **safe place**.
+7. When the export is completed, **delete the GPG key from the host machine**.

 ### Create CA for swarm or elastic cluster

 **Script:** a dedicated scrip has been created for this task.
 It create a client certificate signed by a root authority (X509 standard).
 Use `./generate-X509-certificate.rb`

+**REMINDER :** add the expiration date as a comment and as a calendar event.

 Using a personal Root CA is useful for swarm mode over TLS.
 Details of the procedure are available on : https://gist.github.com/fntlnz/cf14feb5a46b2eda428e000157447309